k2view-academy/K2View-Academy/articles/10_enrichment_function/01_enrichment_function_overview.md

 [Click for more information about the differences between Enrichment Functions and Root Functions](/articles/10_enrichment_function/02_enrichment_vs_root_func_comparison_analysis.md).

-#### Most Common Use Cases of Enrichment functions:
+#### Most Common Use Cases of Enrichment Functions

 - Populating an LU table based on the calculated data from other LU tables.
-For example, calculating the total amount of a customer's payments and updating the value in CUSTOMER LU table.
+For example, calculating the total amount of a customer's payments and updating the value in the CUSTOMER LU table.
 - Updating an external system based on the LUI data.
-For example, after populating the CUSTOMER table, the Fabric should notify the customer’s status to another system.
+For example, after populating the CUSTOMER table, Fabric should notify another system about the customer’s status.
-- Masking sensitive data on LU tables.
+- Masking sensitive data in LU tables.